common-workflow-language/common-workflow-language/specification/tool-description.md

 The input schema top level must be `{"type": "object"}`

-### Adapters

-Any object in the schema where the "type" keyword is meaningful may contain an "adapter" object.
-The adapter describes how the concrete value from the job order record should be translated into command line argument(s).

-If no adapter section is present, nothing will be added to the command line for that field.
+Any object in the schema where the "type" keyword is meaningful may contain a field named "adapter" containing an [Adapter record](#adapter-record).
+The adapter describes how the value from the job order record should be translated into command line argument(s) and is described below.
+If no adapter section is present, nothing will be added to the command line for that field, unless it is referenced some other way.

+## Command line adapter

-The adapter behavior in building the command line depends on the field type from the job order record, modified by the options listed below:
+The command line adapter is stored in the "adapter" field of the tool document.
+It consists of the following fields:

+- "baseCmd" (type: string, expression, or reference or array of such) The program to execute, as well as any command line arguments which must come before all others (such as a subcommand)

+- "args" (type: array) A list of adapter records.
+See below.

+- "stdin" (type: string, expression, or reference) Optional.
+A path to a file to be piped to the standard input stream of the tool instance.

+- "stdout" (type: string, expression, or reference) Optional.
+The name of a file, relative to the output directory, to which the standard output stream will be directed.

+### Adapter record

+If the adapter record is listed in the input schema, "value" is set to the corresponding value in the job order document.
+For adapter records listed in "args", "value" must be provided or it is an error.
+The "value" field may be a [reference](#references) or [expression](#expressions).
+The adapter behavior in building the command line depends on the value type:

 - array: each value of the array will be added as separate command line entries, unless "itemSeparator" is specified (see below).